truechain/eth-net-intelligence-api/README.md

 ~/bin/www/bin/update.sh
 ```

-It will stop the current netstats client processes, automatically detect your ethereum implementation and version, update it to the latest develop build, update netstats client and reload the processes.
+It will stop the current netstats client processes, automatically detect your truechain implementation and version, update it to the latest develop build, update netstats client and reload the processes.

 [travis-image]: https://travis-ci.org/cubedro/eth-net-intelligence-api.svg
 [travis-url]: https://travis-ci.org/cubedro/eth-net-intelligence-api